 - Reliable transportation, valid driver’s license and ability to drive Agency vehicles (min.
 2 years driving experience with a class 5/GDL class 5 license).

 - Completion of ASIST, First Aid and Therapeutic Crisis Intervention would be considered an asset.

 How to Apply:

-- If interested, please inform your supervisor and direct your cover letter, updated resume to email@example.com
+- If interested, please inform your Coordinator and direct your cover letter and updated resume to email@example.com

-- Please indicate “Your Full Name – Program Director Track” in the subject line of your email.
+- Please indicate “Your Full Name – Radisson CYCC” in the subject line of your email.

 At Hull, one of our core values is Inclusion and we seek to understand people’s lived experience, holding a deep respect for their unique backgrounds, ethnicities, abilities, cultures and identities.
 It is our desire to humbly build trust and mutual respect with the people we serve who have often been marginalized and oppressed for their differences.
 To achieve this, Hull seeks open, self-aware individuals who reflect the diversity of those we serve and can help us build a safe, healthy, inclusive culture.
 We are an equal opportunity employer and do not discriminate on the basis of race, color, ancestry, place of origin, religious beliefs, gender, gender identity, gender expression, physical disability, mental disability, marital status, family status, or sexual orientation.